arangodb/python-arango/docs/errors.rst

 All python-arango exceptions inherit :class:`arango.exceptions.ArangoError`, which lightly wraps around the HTTP error responses returned from ArangoDB.
-Most of the error messages returned by python-arango come directly from the ArangoDB server.
+The majority of the error messages in the exceptions raised by python-arango come directly from the server.

-**Here is an example of catching and introspecting an exception:**
+Here is an example showing how a python-arango exception can be caught:

 .. code-block:: python